naga-framework/naga/README.md

    ....
    //start your erlang app as a child process using escript ....
-   //establish ws cnx with your elerang app NAGA_start("http://127.0.0.1:8001/ws/electron");
+   //establish ws cnx with your erlang app NAGA_start("http://127.0.0.1:8001/ws/electron");
 });
 ```